pendulum-project/ntpd-rs/docs/guide/getting-started.md

 ## Installation

 Installation instructions for your system can be found in the [installation guide](installation.md).
-For first time users, we strongly recommend using either your OS package repository packages, or the packages we redistribute.
+For first time users, we strongly recommend using either your OS package repository packages, or the packages we provide.
 If you have installed ntpd-rs from source, and you have installed files in different locations than the default, you may need to modify the instructions below.

 ## Checking the synchronization.